MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 ## Don't use comments to separate things

-If you're using comments to separate sections of a file, this may indicate that this file does too much.
+If you're using comments to divide a file in sections, this may indicate that this file does too much.
 It's better to split it into several modules:

 ```ruby
 ### DON'T ###

 module Utils